(Frequently Asked Questions)

 Hem: Folded over edge of material to increase stiffness and reduce sharpness.

-Hemming: A metal stamping procedure that adds part thickness by folding an edge over onto itself.
+Hemming: The metal stamping procedure that creates a hem by folding an edge over onto itself once or twice.

 Lights-Out: Lights Out Metal Stamping programs that are so automated and dependable that they can produce parts around the clock, even while the stamping facility is technically closed at night.

 Metal Stamping: Also referenced as “pressing,” metal stamping forms parts using extreme pressure.
 Using hydraulic presses, stamping utilizes tool and die surface that reform meta stock or “blanks” into exacting and repeatable shapes.